venkywarriors/selenium_with_python/README.md

 # Selenium WebDriver with Python 3.x :mortar_board:
 ![alt text](https://github.com/venkywarriors619/Selenium_java_Advanced/blob/master/testpython/123.png "Selenium WebDriver with Python 3.x ")
-###### Selenium with python from basic to advanced with python 3.x This Project has selenium webdriver with python 3.x from basic to advanced level
+###### Selenium with python from basic to advanced level with python 3.x This Project has selenium webdriver with python 3.x from basic to advanced level

 **Topics covered:pencil:**